-Investments offered by The Solomon Foundation are not bank deposits or obligations and are not insured by the Federal Deposit Insurance Corporation (FDIC), the Securities Investor Protection Corporation (SIPC) or any other federal or state agency.
+Investments offered by The Solomon Foundation are not bank deposits or obligations and are not insured by the FDIC, the SIPC or any other federal or state agency.

-TSF may issue up to Five Hundred Million Dollars (\$500,000,000) of its Certificates during the 12month period ending April 30, 2022.
+TSF may issue up to Six Hundred Million Dollars (\$600,000,000) of its Certificates during the 12month period ending April 30, 2023.
 This amount may be issued in any one or more of the types of Certificates and may be issued throughout the fifty (50) states and the District of Columbia to the extent qualified for offer and sale in such jurisdictions.
-Certificates will be offered to eligible Investors and must be purchased in minimum face amounts of Two Hundred Fifty Dollars (\$250) in the case of Demand Certificates and Five Hundred Dollars (\$500) in the case of Time Certificates.
+Certificates will be offered to eligible Investors and must be purchased in minimum face amounts of Two Thousand Five Hundred Dollars (\$2,500) in the case of Demand Certificates and Five Thousand Dollars (\$5,000) in the case of Time Certificates, except that, if the Demand Certificate will be issued to the Investor as a custodian for a minor, then the minimum initial investment is Two Hundred Fifty Dollars (\$250) and if the Time Certificate will be issued to the Investor as a custodian for a minor, then the minimum initial investment is Five Hundred Dollars (\$500).
 The terms of any Certificates purchased pursuant to this Offering Circular will remain as described in this Offering Circular.
 However, no assurance can be given that the terms of any Certificates offered in future issues will remain the same as those described herein.

 All Certificates offered to individual Investors are also available as investments for self-directed IRAs of individual Investors.
 In order to purchase Certificates for a self-directed IRA, the individual Investor must first establish a self-directed IRA with the third-party custodian engaged by TSF for this purpose.
 That third-party custodian is GoldStar Trust Company, located in Canyon, Texas, a financial institution with trust powers authorized to act as custodian of self-directed IRAs, and upon direction of individual Investors, to invest funds with TSF.
 The individual Investor must also complete a purchase application along with certain other documents necessary to authorize GoldStar Trust Company, as custodian, to purchase Certificates to be held in the individual Investor's IRA.
 Please be aware that a processing fee may be assessed on IRA investments by GoldStar Trust Company for wire transfers, termination of an IRA account, and various other services.
-Detailed information about this arrangement is available either through TSF or GoldStar Trust Company, in the latter case addressed to GoldStar Trust Company may require additional information to verify an Investor's identity; its privacy policy is provided to all potential IRA investors.
+Detailed information about this arrangement is available either through TSF or GoldStar Trust Company, in the latter case addressed to GoldStar Trust Company may require additional information to verify an Investor's identity; its privacy policy is provided to all potential IRA investment.
 For additional information regarding IRA investment options or required forms, contact TSF directly.